mcci-catena/Catena-Sketches/extra/catena-message-0x17-format.md

 ### Bus Voltage (field 1)

-Field 1, if present, carried the current Vbus voltage.
+Field 1, if present, carries the current Vbus voltage.
 Divide by 4096.0 to convert from counts to volts.
 (Thus, this field can represent values from -8.0 volts to 7.998 volts.)

 _Note:_ this field is not transmitted by V1.1 of the `catena_aqi.ino` sketch.